The Apostle Saint Simon

 Almost nothing is known about Simon in the Bible.
 He is mentioned three times in the Gospels, but only once to list his name alongside the other twelve disciples.
 According to Acts 1:13, he was present in the upper room of Jerusalem with the 11 apostles after Christ ascended to heaven.
 According to church tradition, he served as a missionary in Egypt and was martyred in Persia.

-Simon the Zealot facts tell us that Simon was known as the Zealot because of his strict adherence to Jewish and Canaanite law.
+Facts tell us that Simon was known as the Zealot because of his strict adherence to Jewish and Canaanite law.
 He was one of Christ’s first followers.
 According to Western tradition, he preached in Egypt before traveling to Persia with St. Jude, where both were martyred.

 According to Eastern tradition, Simon died peacefully in Edessa.
 The 28th of October is his feast day.